emmajsadams/personal-website/README.md

 There is a web resume and a PDF resume generated using Latex.
 They are automatically kept in sync with a single configuration being used to generate both.
 Git hooks ensure all changes to the PDF resume are checked in before deployment.

-This resume is replicated on several different resume websites manually, however since I am currently not looking for positions it may be out of date as if 1/31/2021.
-All websites listed here note I am not actively looking for positions.
+This resume is replicated on several different resume websites manually.
+Resume content was last synced between all sources on 8/2/2021.

-- <https://www.linkedin.com/in/emmajcline/> (full profile, linked pdf)
-- <https://stackoverflow.com/story/emmajcline> (uploaded pdf and photo)
-- <https://my.indeed.com/p/emmac-5gq2y3z> (linked pdf, no photo)
-- <https://hired.com/profile> (uploaded pdf and photo)
-- <https://angel.co/u/EmmaJCline> (linked pdf, uploaded photo)
-- UW careers (just profile, no resume)
+- LinkedIn
+- StackOverflow
+- Indeed
+- Hired
+- Angel

 ## Blog